terhechte/appventure/guides/catalyst/how/drag_and_drop.md

 ---

-# How do I implement drag and drop

 Drag and drop is implemented via the same mechanisms that also support drag and drop on iOS.
 Below, you can see an example of a simple `UIViewContoller` that allows droping JSON files onto the application in order to import them.